manasdhokar/cynaptics2026/README.md

-# Shakespeare-GPT: An Iterative Study in BPE & Architecture Scaling
+# Shakespeare-GPT: An Iterative Study in BPE & Architecture Scaling (Task 1 only)

 This repository documents the development of a decoder-only Transformer model trained on the Tiny Shakespeare corpus.
 This project is a hands-on exploration of the transition from character-level baselines to sub-word tokenization and the engineering trade-offs of model scaling.